?

 Matamata Medical Centre is a large, rural practice located in modern, purpose-built premises attached to Pohlen Hospital.
 MMC is a fully accredited practice under the Cornerstone programme from the Royal NZ College of GPs.

 We aim to provide comprehensive family health care to you and your family while you are enrolled with us by our experienced team of GPs and nurses.
-We welcome your feedback via phone, email or in person through our Practice Manager.
+We welcome your feedback via phone, email or in person through our Management Team.

 Staff